 This policy does not apply to video calling effects.

 1.5.
 Custom controls are allowed if they are integrated with objects that are target or plane-tracked.
 For example, a world-tracked object may have controls (eg. to change its size or shape) that are attached and move directly with the tracked object.
 Custom controls that do not track to objects are not allowed.

 1.6.
 Capabilities.
 Effects must only use capabilities permitted on Facebook, Instagram, Messenger, or Portal.

 1.7.
-Media Library support.
-Where an effect is enabled for the media library, the design of the effect must be suitable for both vertical and horizontal photos or videos.
+Existing media support.
+Where an effect is enabled for existing media, the design of the effect must be suitable for both vertical and horizontal photos or videos.

 All metadata and media uploaded or submitted with effects to Spark AR must follow the policies below.

 2.1.
 Names.
 Effect names appear alongside effects when used or shared on Facebook, Instagram, Messenger, or Portal.